 Fig. 1 a Dynamic equilibrium, b Net desorption.

 Adsorption mechanisms are very important for shale gas flow.
 Physical adsorption of supercritical gases at high pressures is known to have some unusual features compared to subcritical fluid adsorption.
 This is important in the understanding of many adsorption processes and presents a challenge for fundamental theoretical research.
 All methods used for obtaining isotherms (gravimetric, volumetric, piezometric, and total desorption methods, column breakthrough methods, closed-loop recycle methods, and isotope exchange methods) measure the Gibbsian excess rather than the absolute amount adsorbed.
 In order to evaluate the amount of adsorbed gas in shale, it is necessary to know the absolute adsorption isotherm.
-A recovered equation of state (EOS) is needed to translate experimental data on excess adsorbed amounts to absolute adsorption data points.
-According to the Gibbs definition, the excess adsorption amount is given by

 where nex is the excess adsorbed amount; ρ(z) is the density at coordinates z.